Patient information: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)

 Fertility, pregnancy, and nursing in inflammatory bowel disease

-Management of mild to moderate ulcerative colitis
+Management of mild to moderate ulcerative colitis in adults

 Overview of the medical management of mild to moderate Crohn disease in adults

-Management of severe ulcerative colitis
+Management of severe ulcerative colitis in adults

 Sulfasalazine and 5-aminosalicylates in the treatment of inflammatory bowel disease